 This presentation contains references to estimates of oil classified as Discovered Oil Initially In Place ("DOIIP") which are not, and should not be confused with, oil reserves.
 DOIIP is defined in the Canadian Oil and Gas Evaluation Handbook as the quantity of oil that is estimated to be in place within a known accumulation prior to production.
 DOIIP is divided into recoverable and unrecoverable portions, with the estimated future recoverable portion classified as reserves and contingent resources and the remainder as at evaluation date is by definition classified as unrecoverable.
 The accuracy of resource estimates is, in part, a function of the quality and quantity of available data and of engineering and geological interpretation and judgment.
 The size of the resource estimate could be positively impacted, potentially in a material amount, if additional delineation wells determine that the aerial extent, reservoir quality and/or the thickness of the reservoir is larger than what is currently estimated based on the interpretation of seismic and well control.
-The size of the reservoir are less than what is currently estimated based on the interpretation of the seismic and well control.
+The size of the reservoir are less than what is currently estimated based on the interpretation wells determine that the aerial extent, reservoir quality and/or the thickness of the reservoir is larger to the interpretation of the seismic and well control.